Top 7 Pizza Herbs for Perfect Homemade Pizzas: A Complete Guide

 • Versatility: Works equally well in red sauces, white pizzas, or even drizzled with olive oil before baking.

-Oregano sprinkle on pizza dough
+Oregano sprinkled on pizza dough

 A Quick History Lesson